tdhopper/c.tdhopper.com/content/post/learning-python.md

 I use Python almost every single day for work and a lot of personal projects.
 I've been able [to speak](/talks) at 3 PyData conferences, a Scipy conference, and a number [Triangle Python Users Groups](https://www.meetup.com/tripython/).
-I had a [contribution merged into CPython in 2019](https://github.com/python/cpython/pull/11847) and have contributed to many other open source projects.
+I had a [contribution merged into CPython in 2019](https://github.com/python/cpython/pull/11847) and have contributed to many other open-source projects.

-I'm grateful to the countless people who have taught me (through tweets, code reviews, conferences talks, etc) about Python and the many who have built the wonderful language with its incredible ecosystem of tools and packages that enable me and others to do so many things.
+I'm grateful to the countless people who have taught me (through tweets, code reviews, conference talks, etc) about Python and the many who have built the wonderful language with its incredible ecosystem of tools and packages that enable me and others to do so many things.